SEND Department and Policies

 This group supports students to overcome barriers presented due to social and communication difficulties.
 The majority of this intervention is run during form time.
 Students are withdrawn from lessons, for a time limited period, to access this support when a higher level of support is needed.

-A sensory motor skills programme run during registration time to support students in being ready for the school day both physically and mentally.
+A sensory motor skills programme is run during registration time to support students in being ready for the school day both physically and mentally.

 A touch typing programme is run during registration time to support students typing skills.